-- The first concern regards resources harvested by the ELG Consortium from external sources.
+- 1. The first concern regards resources ingested by the ELG Consortium from external sources.
 The consortium makes sure that these datasets have been processed according to GDPR rules and that all information required by the GDPR is distributed along with the resources (such as consent forms if necessary, or other compliance documents).
 In the event that this is not possible, the ELG consortium may run anonymisation or pseudonymisation operations on the datasets that are concerned in order to ensure compliance with the GDPR, especially for redistribution. - 2.
-The second concern is about the distribution of resources to players located in countries that may not protect personal data at the same level as European Union countries do (the GDPR forbids transfer of personal data collected in compliance with GDPR outside a list of countries14).
+The second concern is about the distribution of resources to players located in countries that may not protect personal data at the same level as European Union countries do (the GDPR forbids transfer of personal data collected in compliance with GDPR outside a list of countries).
 These transfers should be strictly limited by technical measures preventing unauthorised users from accessing the resources or legal measures requiring that users from third party countries perform satisfying data protection operations as required by GDPR.
-This is being analysed by the Consortium at the time of writing of this document.
+Regarding the transfer to third countries (which are not within the list of countries providing adequate data protection safeguards), the ELG Consortium will perform all transfers according to the updated Standard Contractual Clauses decision enacted by the European Commission on June 4, 2021, which issue a contractual template deemed to provide adequate safeguards for transfers to third countries. - 3.
+Regarding language data or tools provided by external providers, the ELG Consortium can advise on pseudonymisation techniques and tools, but the GDPR compliance of the resource remains the sole responsibility of the provider.